 Viktor Adalsteinsson, Ph.D.

-Viktor Adalsteinsson is the associate director of the Gerstner Center for Cancer Diagnostics at the Broad Institute.
-He is also group leader for the Blood Biopsy Team in the Cancer Program at the Broad Institute of MIT and Harvard, a multi-institutional collaboration to profile cancer genomes directly from blood samples.
+Viktor Adalsteinsson is the director of the Gerstner Center for Cancer Diagnostics at the Broad Institute of MIT and Harvard.
+He also leads the Blood Biopsy Team, a multi-institutional collaboration to profile cancer genomes directly from blood samples.
 The Blood Biopsy Team includes scientists, engineers, oncologists, and computational biologists spanning numerous investigators and labs at the Broad Institute, MIT, Dana-Farber Cancer Institute, Massachusetts General Hospital, and others.
-The goal of their research is to identify mechanisms of response and resistance to therapy, enable routine monitoring of patients with cancer, and eventually provide a mechanism for early detection of cancer.
+The goal of their research is to develop impactful new diagnostic methods that stand to benefit millions of cancer patients, such as novel approaches for cancer detection and monitoring using blood biopsies.

-Adalsteinsson joined the Broad Institute as a research affiliate during his doctoral studies at MIT and was subsequently tapped to lead the Blood Biopsy Team; he retains an affiliation with the Koch Institute for Integrative Cancer Research at MIT.
-Adalsteinsson holds a Ph.D. in chemical engineering from MIT (laboratory of J. Christopher Love), where he developed novel approaches for functional and genomic profiling of single cells in cancer.
-He has contributed to more than 14 publications and 5 patents with 500 citations in the fields of cancer biology, genomics, and biotechnology.
-Adalsteinsson was honored by MIT Technology Review in 2017 as a visionary member of its 35 Innovators Under 35.
+Adalsteinsson holds a Ph.D. in chemical engineering from MIT (J. Christopher Love lab), where he developed novel approaches for functional and genomic profiling of single cells in cancer such as circulating tumor cells.
+He has been an affiliate of the Broad Institute since 2011, has run his own research lab at the Broad since 2015, and established the Gerstner Center for Cancer Diagnostics with Todd Golub in 2019.
+Adalsteinsson has analyzed over 15,000 blood biopsies and contributed to more than 45 publications and 12 patents with 4,000 citations in the fields of cancer genomics, cancer diagnostics, and biotechnology.
+Adalsteinsson was honored by MIT Technology Review in 2017 as a visionary member of its 35 Innovators Under 35 and by Clinical OMICs in 2021 as one of its Pioneers Under 40.

 Contact Viktor Adalsteinsson via email at email@example.com.